 It is a serious ailment because it spontaneously leads to many related ailments, all of which put enormous strain on the health and wellbeing of your dog long-term, and some of which are even fatal.

-Along with a loss of fluid throughout the body, Dehydration also involves a loss of crucial electrolytes - minerals such as sodium, chloride, potassium, etc.
+Along with a loss of fluid throughout the body's cells, Dehydration also involves a loss of vital electrolytes: minerals such as sodium, chloride, potassium, etc.

-Indeed the body's water balance is of such fundamental importance for health that I gave this topic its own Periodical.
-You may jump ahead and read it now: The role of water intake for German Shepherds.
+Indeed the body water balance is of such fundamental importance for health and behavior that I gave this topic its own Periodical.
+You may want to bookmark it and read it next, for your own benefit and for your dog!

 Who suffers from Dehydration?